In this section

 - Personal, Social, Health & Citizenship Education (PSHCE)

 Aims: The Art Department vision is ‘To enrich the quality of experiences, by providing an experimental, contemporary curriculum, that stimulates, inspires, excites and challenges students, and generates future passionate and ambitious innovators and new thinkers.’

-Facilities: Within the Department we have nine specialist Art teachers and one Art technician.
+Facilities: Within the Department we have ten specialist Art teachers and one Art technician.
 The standard of teaching in the Art Department is outstanding.
 This has been recognised by Ofsted and throughout the school.
-The facilities we offer include a specialist ceramics studio with attached kiln room, a specialist photography studio and computer suite with both Mac and PC packages, a darkroom and seven general art studios that are used for painting, drawing, sculpture, printmaking, graphics and textiles.
-The Art Department also has its own newly built Art Gallery to display our students’ work.
-Within the Department we offer four areas of specialism - Fine Art, Textiles, Photography and Graphics.
+The facilities we offer include a specialist ceramics studio with attached kiln room, a specialist photography studio and computer suite with both Mac and PC packages, a darkroom and eight general art studios that are used for painting, drawing, sculpture, printmaking, graphics and textiles.
+The Art Department also has its own Art Gallery to display our students’ work.
+Within the Department we offer four areas of specialism - Fine Art, Textiles, Photography and Graphics

 - recording, exploring and storing visual information.